To the members of Kothari Sugars and Chemicals Limited REPORT ON THE AUDIT OF FINANCIALSTATEMENTS

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Financial Statements give the information required by theCompanies Act 2013 ("the Act") in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under Section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended("Ind AS") and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2019 the Profit (includingOther Comprehensive Income) the changes in Equity and its cash flows for the year onthat date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Financial Statements give the information required by theCompanies Act 2013 (the Act) in the manner so required and give a true andfair view in conformity with the Indian Accounting Standards prescribed under Section 133of the Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended(Ind AS) and other accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2020 the Profit (includingOther Comprehensive Income) the changes in Equity and its cash flows for the year endedon that date.

 Basis for Opinion